Burke and Wills expedition: Funeral

-The remains were placed in state for two weeks and around 100,000 people visited the Royal Society of Victoria to view the coffins.
+The remains were placed in state for two weeks.
+Around 100,000 people visited the RSV hall to view the coffins.

-It was originally proposed that the funeral should take place at St James Cathedral but it was decided this would be impractical because of the expected crowds and the difficulty of moving the coffins into the church from the grand mourning vehicle.
+It was originally proposed that the funeral should take place at St James Cathedral, but it was decided this would be impractical because of the expected crowds and the difficulty of moving the coffins into the church from the grand mourning vehicle.
 It was agreed that a service at the cemetery would be appropriate.

-The order and carriage of the clergy was discussed with agreement that they would walk in the procession with the Protestant clergy in front followed by the Roman Catholics.
-This small example of ecumenism is interesting given the general enmity and divisive sectarianism between Irish Catholics and English Protestants that blighted Victoria's history for a century.
+The order and carriage of the clergy was discussed with agreement that they would walk in the procession with the Protestant clergy in front, followed by the Roman Catholics.
+This small example of ecumenism is interesting given the general enmity and divisive sectarianism between Irish Catholics and English Protestants that blighted Victoria's history over the previous century.

-The funeral was held on 21 January 1863.
+The state funeral of Burke and Wills was held on 21 January 1863.
 It was an elaborate affair, with the funeral car modelled on the design used for the Duke of Wellington ten years earlier.
 It was estimated that 40,000 people lined the streets of Melbourne.
-Melbourne's population was estimated at only 120,000 at the time.
-Many had travelled from country Victoria, especially the Castlemaine area where Burke had served most recently as Police Superintendent.
-(The total population of Victoria was about 600,000).
+Many had travelled from rural Victoria, especially the Castlemaine area where Burke had served most recently as police superintendent.

 Burke and Wills were buried at the Melbourne General Cemetery.
-At the cemetery the Dean of Melbourne, Hussey Burgh Macartney, conducted a Church of England burial service, but clergy representing various Christian denominations were represented in the funeral procession.
+There the Dean of Melbourne, Hussey Burgh Macartney, conducted an Anglican burial service, but clergy representing various Christian denominations were represented in the funeral procession.

-At 8 p.m. that evening there was a public meeting at St. George's Hall, where Macadam addressed the crowd, and acknowledged the contributions of Ambrose Kyte, Howitt, and Commander Norman.
+At 8pm that evening there was a public meeting at St George's Hall, where Macadam addressed the crowd, and acknowledged the contributions of Ambrose Kyte, Howitt and Commander Norman.